United Kingdom–United States relations: Television

-Both the United Kingdom and the United States have television shows which are similar, as they are either carried by the other nations' networks, or are re-created for distribution in their own nations.
+Both the United Kingdom and the United States have similar television shows, as they are either carried by the other nation's networks or are re-created for distribution in their own nations.
 Some popular British television programmes that were re-created for the American market in more recent years include House of Cards, The Office, Pop Idol (American Idol), Strictly Come Dancing (Dancing with the Stars), Top Gear, Who Wants to Be a Millionaire?, Weakest Link and The X Factor.
 Some American television shows re-created for the British market in more recent years include The Apprentice and Deal or No Deal.
 Many American television shows have been popular in the United Kingdom.

 The BBC airs two networks in the United States, BBC America and BBC World News.
 The American network PBS collaborates with the BBC and rebroadcasts British television shows in the United States such as Doctor Who, Keeping Up Appearances, Masterpiece Theatre, Monty Python's Flying Circus, Nova.
 The BBC also frequently collaborates with American network HBO, showing recent American mini-series in the United Kingdom such as Band of Brothers, The Gathering Storm, John Adams, and Rome.
 Likewise, the American network Discovery Channel has partnered with the BBC by televising recent British mini-series in the United States such as Planet Earth and The Blue Planet, the latter popularly known as The Blue Planet: Seas of Life in the American format.
 The United States' public affairs channel C-SPAN, broadcasts Prime Minister's Questions every Sunday.

 On some British digital television platforms, it is also possible to watch American television channels that are tailored for British audiences such as CNBC Europe, CNN International, ESPN Classic, Comedy Central, PBS America and Fox.
-The Super Bowl, the National Football League's championship tournament of American football which occurs every February, has been broadcast in the United Kingdom since 1982.
+The Super Bowl, the National Football League's championship tournament of American football, which occurs every February, has been broadcast in the United Kingdom since 1982.
 Conversely, the Premier League has been shown on NBC Sports Network in the United States.
 Until 2017, Formula One television coverage in the United States has used an American-based team but the announcers are British; from 2018 Sky Sports has taken over Formula One coverage through ESPN2.